Divyue30597/lets-go-alex-edwards/snippetbox/notes.md

 - Make dependencies available to your handlers in a way that’s extensible, type-safe, and doesn’t get in the way when it comes to writing tests.
 - Centralize error handling so that you don’t need to repeat yourself when writing code.

+## Chapter - 6 Middleware

+### 6.2 Additional Info

+**Middleware flow:**

+When the last handler in the chain returns, control is passed back up the chain in the reverse direction.
+So when our code is being executed the flow of control actually looks like this

+`secureHeaders → servemux → application handler → servemux → secureHeaders`

+**Current application flow:**

+`recoverPanic ↔ logRequest ↔ secureHeaders ↔ servemux ↔ application handler`

 ## Chapter 7 - Advanced Routing

 ### router.go has to be updated.